Myopia Management

 Myopia, the medical term for nearsightedness, occurs when your eyes focus near objects clearly, but distant objects appear blurry.
 Myopia is common, affecting 42% of children between 5 and 19.

-Myopia management is a process that aims to slow the growth, preserving visual clarity.
+Myopia management is a process that aims to slow the growth, preserving visual clarity and preventing more serious eye diseases.
 It’s most effective when started early, so it’s important to schedule annual eye exams for your child to monitor their eyes.

 Book Online